Kiel, Wisconsin: Transportation

-Wisconsin Highway 67 run north/south at the extreme east edge of Kiel.
+Wisconsin Highway 67 runs north–south at the extreme east edge of Kiel.
 Highways 32 and 57 run through downtown Kiel, entering the city from the north at the northwest corner of the city and enter from the east at the southeast corner of the city.
 Wisconsin Highway 149 (now CTH XX east of Kiel) originally had its western terminus in Kiel.
 It later was extended west to Fond du Lac.
 Many years later the original route from Cleveland to Kiel was decommissioned and the eastern terminus of the highway was located in Kiel.
 The entire route was decommissioned in the 2000s.The Sheboygan River enters the city from the Kiel Marsh at the southwest edge of the city under a railroad trestle, meanders through downtown under a wooden footbridge and vehicular bridge, and exits the city in the east side of the city.
 The river is rarely used as a means of transportation, though it is used for recreational purposes, including canoeing and fishing in warm weather and, in the winter, ice skating and snowmobiling.
 There is a dam in downtown Kiel, another downstream in Rockville, and a third several miles downstream in Millhome.

 Kiel is served by the Wisconsin and Southern Railroad.
 Historically this line was built in 1872 by the Milwaukee Road.